postmodern/virustotal/README.md

 ruby-virustotal
 ===

-ruby-virustotal is [virustotal](http://www.virustotal.org) hash and file submiter, to automate the process
+ruby-virustotal is [virustotal](http://www.virustotal.org) hash and file submitter, to automate the process

 The current version is 1.4.